Effective free-fermionic form factors and the XY spin chain: Introduction

 We deal with this problem in a different manner.
 Namely, to describe the spin-spin correlation function evaluated on a state with finite density of entropy (energy) we introduce \textit{effective} form factors for the fermions with the modified phase shift that absorbs information about the state and significantly simplifies combinatorics of excitations making it essentially analogous to the zero-temperature case.
 Here we have to emphasize that the expressions of form factors was inspired by the XX spin chain \cite{Colomo1992,Colomo1993,Colomo1997,Izergin_2000}, rather than genuine spin form factors in the Ising/XY models \cite{Bugrii2004,Gehlen2008,Iorgov2011a,Iorgov2011b,Iorgov2011}.

 We focus on the static correlation functions for which we demonstrate that after complete summation of the effective form factors series and taking the thermodynamic limit the answer can be presented in the form of Fredholm determinants.
-For the proper choice of the phase shift the kernels in the Fredholm determinants differ from the exact ones \cite{Izergin_2000} by the exponentially small (in distance between spin operators) terms.
+The method of form factors summation of this type was pioneered in Ref. \cite{Korepin_1990aa} for the correlation functions in the impenetrable Bose gas model (see also \cite{Korepin}).
+For the proper choice of the phase shift in the effective form factors the kernels in the Fredholm determinants differ from the exact ones \cite{Izergin_2000} by the exponentially small (in distance between spin operators) terms.
 Conversely, by first taking the thermodynamic limit of the effective form factors and then performing their summation we manage to present the Fredholm determinants as integrals of elementary functions.
 This kind of asymptotic behavior for models in the continuum (not the lattice) arises similarly from the solution of the Riemann--Hilbert problem for operators acting on the whole real line \cite{Slavnov_2010}.
 This asymptotics was conjectured to be universal for correlation functions of any gapless model of statistical mechanics at any temperature and for an arbitrary coupling constant \cite{Korepin_1997}.

 An important ingredient for our asymptotic analysis is the winding number of the state-dependent phase shift $\nu(q)$ defined as the difference across the Brillouin zone, namely

 We recover the correlation length in the lattice version of the asymptotics in Ref. \cite{Korepin_1997} at $\delta=1$ and additionally give an analytic expression for the prefactor.
 For $\delta=0$ and $\delta = \pm 1$ we derive asymptotic behavior for the correlation function in the XY spin chain at finite temperature and compare it with the known answer \cite{McCoy2}.
 Different winding numbers correspond to different values of the magnetic field and anisotropy.
 The winding number $|\delta|\ge 2$ does not have a direct physical interpretation in this model, but we perform the asymptotic analysis anyway and find the results consistent with the generalization of Szeg\H o formulas \cite{Hartwig_1969}.
 Moreover, we have observed a peculiar identity between Toeplitz determinants and Fredholm determinant of sine-kernel type with finite rank, which, to the best of our knowledge, is new